marcohuber/HistoricalFaces/README.md

 The meta-information can be downloaded from [here](https://drive.google.com/drive/folders/1d1HJakdaPWnMDsT4D4ehclgVvTc33UW0).
 Please share your name, affiliation and official email in the request form.

+Unfortunately, due to copyrights, other ways of distributing the database is not possible.

 If you use this dataset, please cite:

 ```